 As a Schedule 1 drug, Heroin crimes carry harsh penalties.
 If you are found guilty of a Heroin drug crime, you could go to prison for a long time.
-It is important that you hire an aggressive Michigan Drug Attorney who has the experience and skill to defend you against Heroin drug charges.
+It is important that you hire aggressive Michigan Heroin Drug Defense Attorneys with the experience and skill to defend you against these drug charges.

 Heroin use is popular in Michigan.
-Street names for Heroin include: Dragon, Dope, Big H, Mud, and Smack.
-Heroin is synthesized from morphine.
-It was first marketed as a non-addicting alternative to cough suppressants, but it quickly became clear that Heroin is highly addictive.
-Drug laws in the United States and Michigan make Heroin illegal; however, doctors in other countries still prescribe Heroin to patients with extreme pain.
+Over the years, street names for Heroin have included: Dragon, Dope, Big H, Mud, and Smack.
+The drug is synthesized from morphine, and was first marketed as a non-addicting alternative to cough suppressants.
+It quickly became clear that Heroin is highly addictive.
+Drug laws in the United States and Michigan make Heroin illegal; however, doctors in other countries still prescribe this drug to patients with extreme pain.

-Heroin users become addicted to Heroin very quickly.
-Unfortunately, Heroin users soon build up a tolerance and need more and more Heroin to experience a high.
+Heroin users become addicted very quickly.
+Unfortunately, they also soon build up a tolerance and need more and more of the drug to experience a high.
 The more Heroin someone uses, the more chance they have of overdosing.
 In large quantities, Heroin relaxes lung function, and death often occurs when a user stops breathing or chokes on their vomit.
 Heroin overdose is also a popular way to commit suicide.

 The government’s “War on Drugs” has resulted in stricter drug laws for Michigan.
 The police are cracking down harder on illicit drug use than ever before.
 Courts and prosecutors are not lenient with people who commit Heroin drug crimes.

-Heroin is a Schedule 1 drug in Michigan, which means Heroin drug crimes come with very severe penalties.
+Because Heroin is a Schedule 1 drug , there are severe penalties for its possession and use.
 There are a variety of Heroin-related crimes in Michigan so the potential punishment depends on the defendant’s exact conviction.